tedsluis/kubernetes-via-kubeadm/README.md

 prometheus      NodePort   10.96.154.129    <none>        9090:30000/TCP   45m
 ```

-Now you should be able to use the Prometheus GUI via this URL: https://nuc.bachstraat20:30000:
+Now you should be able to use the Prometheus GUI from the webbrowser via a `node-ip` or `node-name` and its port: https://NODE-IP:30000

 [![Prometheus](https://raw.githubusercontent.com/tedsluis/kubernetes-via-kubeadm/master/img/prometheus.gif)](https://raw.githubusercontent.com/tedsluis/kubernetes-via-kubeadm/master/img/prometheus.gif)